sgost/contentconcepts-data/services/plagiarism_check/similarity_check/index.md

         sends you a report
       themeColor: "#FFABAB"
 faq:
-  title: Manuscript Similairty Check - FAQ
+  title: Manuscript Plagiarism Check - FAQ
   questions:
     - id: 1
-      question: How do I get started with Similarity Checking service?
+      question: How do I get started with Plagiarism Checking service?
       answer: You can use the Get Quote form to send the manuscript or email us.
 Our team will get back to you with quote and other details
     - id: 2